gwleuverink/runtime-css-scope/readme.md

 ## Should I use this library?
 You are probably wondering if it's a good idea to parse and lex CSS after the DOM has loaded..
 Well, probably not.

-Using this library with not too largde CSS components sprinkled in your template will result in a minimal performance hit.
+Using this library with not too large CSS components sprinkled in your template will result in a minimal performance hit.
 You have to be mindfull though, scoping a 1 mb css string is not recommended.

 ## Is adding dynamic markup inside the document an issue?
 Nope, we use mutation observer to mitigate that.
 All markup gets a scope attribute assigned to it, even if it's dynamically added to the DOM after load.